Banana Pro resources

 GPIO 40-pin header pinout

-Banana Pro uses a 40-pin header compatible with Raspberry Pi 2 layout.
-Pin numbering follows three conventions:
+Banana Pro uses a 40-pin header arranged to match the Raspberry Pi 2 layout.
+Pin numbering appears in three forms, and mixing them up is a good way to miswire a board.

 Key GPIO pins (Allwinner naming):